GIScience/openrouteservice/docs/run-instance/example-setups/en_tomcat-10-ubuntu_22_04.md

   -d '{"locations":[[1.5036892890930176, 42.4972256361276]],"range":[300]}'
 ```

-## Optional: Pre-Build Graph Update
+## Optional: Pre-Built Graph Update

-In case you want to only update the existing graphs with new pre-build ones, you can follow these steps:
+In case you want to only update the existing graphs with new pre-built ones, you can follow these steps:

 1. Download the new graphs from the respective source.
 They will most like come in a zip or tar.xz file.
 2. Unpack the new graphs and make sure they are in the correct format.